Saskatchewan Highway 11: Later history

+In 1971, the Department of Highways was moved from Hawarden to Kenaston, which was closer to Highway 11.

-On June 20, 2001 the entire length of Hwy 11 was re-named the Louis Riel Trail (LRT) at a ceremony which took place at the Duck Lake Regional Interpretive Centre.
+On June 20, 2001, the entire length of Highway 11 was re-named the 'Louis Riel Trail' (LRT) at a ceremony which took place at the Duck Lake Regional Interpretive Centre.
 The LRT connects major sites of the 1885 North-West Rebellion.
-Mid-Lakes Community coalition, Saskatchewan Highway 11 communities and municipalities, the Saskatchewan Métis Nation, and the Saskatchewan History and Folk Lore Society approached Highways and Transportation Minister Pat Atkinson about the designation.
+Mid-Lakes Community coalition, Highway 11 communities and municipalities, the Saskatchewan Métis Nation, and the Saskatchewan History and Folk Lore Society approached Highways and Transportation Minister Pat Atkinson about the designation.
 Saskatchewan Highway 11 is the actual course followed by the RCMP and Louis Riel to arrive at Regina for the trial of Louis Riel.
 The LRT sign features a red river cart featured in yellow on a blue background.

-In 2008, Pinkie Road was a proposed as 4 lane twinned highway connector road linking two National Highway System routes as a part of the Asia-Pacific Gateway and Corridor Initiative (APGCI), linking Hwy 1, the Trans Canada Highway and Hwy 11.
-This route was expended to continue east and bypass southern and eastern Regina, connecting with Hwy 1 east of the city.
-The Regina Bypass was opened in October 2019 with Hwy 11 being designated to the western leg of the route, while a 7.3 km bypassed section of Hwy 11 became Hwy 11A.
+In 2008, Pinkie Road was a proposed as a four-lane twinned highway connector road linking two National Highway System routes as a part of the Asia-Pacific Gateway and Corridor Initiative (APGCI), linking Highway 1, the Trans-Canada Highway, and Highway 11.
+This route was expended to continue east and bypass southern and eastern Regina, connecting with Highway 1 east of the city.
+The Regina Bypass was opened in October 2019 with Highway 11 being designated to the western leg of the route, while a 7.3 km bypassed section of Highway 11 became Highway 11A.